52North/pubopen/opensource/mindset.md

 ## The extra mile

-If you really want to get into the culture of software developers and open source enthusiasts, try out any combination of the following.
+Get into the culture of software developers and open source enthusiasts and try any combination of the following.

 * Regularly read [XKCD](http://xkcd.com/), [What if?](http://what-if.xkcd.com/), [Dilbert](http://dilbert.com/) and [Geek&Poke](http://geek-and-poke.com/) web comics so you can make conversation at lunch.
 * Follow technology news on [Slashdot](http://slashdot.org/) or [Ars Technica](http://arstechnica.com/).